IllinoisExperts/csv-to-experts/README.md

 # ideals-to-experts
-IDEALS to Experts is a Python module that converts a CSV file of dc metadata records to valid XML for ingest by the Illinois Experts Research Information Management System.
+IDEALS to Experts is a Python module that converts a CSV file of either Zotero bibliographic metadata or dc metadata records to valid XML for ingest by the Illinois Experts Research Information Management System.

 ### Current Scope
-- Technical Reports
+- Technical Report
+- Book
+- Chapter in Book
+- Journal Article
+- Conference Proceeding

 ### Roadmap
-- Expand to include additional research output types.
 - Allow user input for certain global fields.
-- Add a way to insert NetID as personID.
-- Possibly rework with pandas.
+- Fine tune the Internal Person matching.

 ### Known issues
 - "Contributor" field in dc metadata records is currently ignored.